CGC-UMCES/CBP-CDF/README.md

 -   **We provide some sample output from Fortran and do comparison:** See Fortran output.xlsx

-**Probe the Time Series Data of Mornitoring Station and do the Comparison of the Observation and Near Simulation Grid Time Series Data**
+**Select Mornitoring Station and do the Comparison of the Observation and Near Simulation Grid Time Series Data**

 -   **GUI Tool:** ObsVSSim.py